bogdan-andrei-pitarca/Evozon-OOP-Flow-Simulation/README.md

 # Evozon-OOP-Flow-Simulation

 Exercise 2 of the Evozon Technical Assignment.
+In order to run the program, please go to **src/rental/MainFlow** and run. :)